lzim/mtl/session02/s02_learner/mtl_session02_see.md

 ## *MTL* on BISL

-### 1. Using the Internet Explorer browser, go to mtl.how/data.
+### 1. Using an Internet Explorer browser, go to mtl.how/data.
 First select your VISN and then select your facility.
 ![](https://github.com/lzim/teampsd/blob/master/resources/gifs/data_ui_login.gif)

 ### 2. Explore the information available in the BISL sharepoint splash page